-Recent studies and research in the last few years gives us a better idea of carbon footprints from cities.
+Recent studies and data gives us a better idea of carbon footprints from cities.

-This begs the questions – should we be focussing on cities over entire countries if we want to address climate change?
+This begs the questions – should we be focussing on cities over entire countries if we want to address climate change more effectively?

-Summary – Should We Focus On The City Or Country Level When Addressing Climate Change?
+Summary – Should We Focus On The City, Or The Country Level When Addressing Climate Change?

 Country wide data is still important because national policy and national government exists, and their strategies and actions can impact national emissions

-- So, in summary, city based data on emissions is very helpful, but country based data is too
+In summary, city based data on emissions is very helpful, but country based data is too – both have a role.

-- Focussing on both, either at the same time or in alternation, is beneficial to coming up with solutions
+Focussing on both is beneficial when coming up with climate change solutions

 What Have We Found Out About Emissions From Countries?